 This deformity may or may not cause pain to your child initially, however, altered alignment of the forefoot for any prolonged period may put increased stress on other joints of the body, leading to conditions such as the early onset of osteoarthritis in the damaged joints.

 The exact cause of metatarsus adductus is unclear, however recent research has supported the theory that condition is caused by the infant’s position while in the womb.
-Babies in the breech position (bottom pointing down) appear to be at an increased risk of being born with metatarsus adductus.
+Babies with less amniotic fluids or those in the breech position (bottom pointing down) appear to be at an increased risk of being born with metatarsus adductus.
 Having a family history of the metatarsus adductus is also one of the possible risk factors for a child to develop the condition.

 It is important to seek professional advice if you suspect that your child may have metatarsus adductus.
 While some cases resolve themselves over time, others have long-lasting effects that can affect the mobility of your child.
 To avoid this, a podiatrist will conduct a comprehensive history-taking as well as a physical examination.
 The use of specialist imaging equipment such as X-rays or MRIs may be required to assess the extent and severity of the condition.

 In some cases, metatarsus adductus will resolve over time without intervention, however, this is dependent on the severity of the deformity and when it is identified.
-The use of custom foot orthosis may be required to help support the foot, allowing a more natural alignment of the foot to develop.
+If the child is already walking by the time the condition is identified, the use of custom foot orthosis may be required long-term to help support the foot, allowing a more natural alignment of the foot to develop.
 This distributes the body’s weight correctly across the foot, avoiding overloading and damaging the small joints of the foot.

 Research conducted in 2015 found that metatarsus adductus can be a risk factor for developing symptomatic hallux valgus deformity (bunion) in later life.1 Therefore, it is important to seek advice from a podiatrist who can accurately advise you on the best course of treatment for your child.